Easel Cat-Mobile

 My Role

-As the product designer, I worked on communicating with potential target users to seek their pain points on the current online art commissioning scene.
+As the product designer, I worked on communicating with potential target users to seek their pain points on the current online art commissioning scene, as well as prototyping and designing the overall product

 The current landscape of art commissioning lacks a reliable and efficient platform that truly serves both artists and clients.
 Artists often struggle to reach potential clients, while clients face difficulty discovering creators who match their preferred style.